|

 - Your benefit will be reduced by a factor that takes into account

-age.
+age you are closest to at the time of retirement.
 Under this option, the age of your contingent annuitant(s) does

 not impact the amount of your monthly benefit.